wemackey/iEye/README.md

 **ii_sacc** - information about each saccade detected from ii_data, so each field of ii_sacc has size(ii_cfg.saccades,1) elements

 **ii_trial** - information about primary/final saccades extracted from each trial; uses previously-extracted saccades

 Our goal will be to convert timeseries data into scores, via preprocessing operations, then saccade sorting operations, then scoring operations.
 All of which operate on these structures, and GUIs must all update these structures, and update plots according to updated data within these structures (approx model/view/controller design, but not quite).

 Conversion from ii_data to ii_sacc should occur **only** at the very end of all preprocessing, once no further data cleaning is necessary.
 This is because any changes to ii_data are NOT echoed to ii_sacc at present, and so they can easily become out-of-sync.
 Same for scoring of ii_sacc, which converts it to ii_trial.

+## Getting started
+To import EDF files, you'll need the Eyelink SDK installed, and know the path to your edf2asc binary file.
+With a typical installation on OSX, the binary file ends up in /Applications/Eyelink/EDF_Access_API/Example.
+When running preprocessing, etc, the first file that's run is ii_init - this looks for a preference variable called edf2asc_path and ensure this is added to the system path.
+If that preference is not defined, we default to the Curtis lab setup, where a private edf2asc binary is installed.
+This *will not* work in outside setups, so be sure to set the edf2asc path variable like: setpref('iEye_ts','edf2asc_path','/Where/my/binary/lives')

+The most verbose example scripts to check out are example_preproc.m, which implements a 'custom' version of preprocessing, and example_anlaysis.m, which goes through a standardized preprocessing procedure (using ii_preproc), standardized scoring, QC, and simple plotting/analysis.
+These scripts are meant to act as 'recipes' you can use to set up your own workflows.
+See documentation, especially, for example_anlaysis.m

 ## Disclaimer